-According to the Federal Highway Adminstration, in Wisconsin on average, there are more than 5,748,000 vehicle crashes each year.
-Approximately 22% of these crashes are weather-related.
+According to the Federal Highway Administration, there are more than 5,891,000 vehicle crashes each year.
+Approximately 21% of these crashes — 1,235,000 total — are weather-related.
 In this data comparison, weather-related crashes are considered crashes that occur in adverse weather or on slippery pavement.

 The majority of car accidents that result in injury and property damage happen in clear conditions, which may surprise you.

-Accidents in Wisconsin involving cars, trucks and motorcycles happen almost every minute of every day.
-Our team of car accident lawyers believe in the importance of preparation.
-So we have created an easy to follow Car, Truck & Motorcycle Accident Checklist designed specifically for your vehicle glovebox.
+Accidents in Wisconsin involving cars, trucks, and motorcycles happen almost every minute of every day.
+Our team of car accident lawyers believes in the importance of preparation.
+So we have created an easy-to-follow Car, Truck & Motorcycle Accident Checklist designed specifically for your vehicle glove box.

-Print it out and if you follow along with the checklist if you are involved in, or witness, a motor vehicle accident.
+Print it out and follow along with the checklist if you are involved in or witness a motor vehicle accident.